-The program is currently adequately funded and there are no anticipated changes in funding needed for this new area of concentration.
+The program is currently adequately funded and there are no anticipated changes in funding needed for this new concentration.
+There are no changes to the courses offered other than the addition of a new asynchronous public health course.
+This course is being developed by current faculty as part of their faculty role and requires no additional funds.
 The current operational budget for the science department is supported by the college.
 The expected consumable costs for science labs are known and budgeted.
 No additional faculty are needed to manage the program changes.

 The College of Southern Maryland is committed to ongoing administrative, financial, and technical support of the proposed program changes.
 A new Associate Dean and Chair of Science began the position in August 2022.
 The person in this role provides academic leadership to the science area and manages lab support staff who provide technical support for science labs.
 The college has committed to replacing science faculty as they have retired from the college.
 This will ensure adequate faculty availability for course and program management.
-As the courses in the General Area of Concentration are primarily general education courses that are offered consistently at the college if there is a need to deactivate the concentration, the individual courses will still be available.
-Students enrolled in the deactivated concentrations will have easy access to program requirements as they over a 2-year teach-out plan.
+As these courses are predominantly general education classes, should the college ever deactivate the concentration, the courses will still exist.
+Students currently enrolled in the deactivated concentration will have easy access to program requirements over a 2-year teach-out plan.
+In addition, the college will ensure that there are sufficient sections of any course that is not a general education class, such as Introduction to Public Health, to provide opportunity for degree completion.